artaru/Stock-Data-Trend-Classification-with-RNN/README.md

 The threshold parameter is utilized to determine whether a data point is considered an outlier.
 Once a cluster is formed, a linear regression model is fitted to it.
 The residual values are calculated, if any residual value exceeds a certain threshold, it indicates a significant deviation from the linear trend, suggesting the presence of an outlier.
 ![image](https://github.com/artaru/Stock-Data-Classification-with-RNN/assets/79018762/9e4e918b-62f6-46d0-852f-3d7de5580f8a)

+Note that using ratios of prices and volumes instead of the absolute values themselves helps to mitigate the effects of scale and variability in the data which is very common to stock data.
+Ratios provide a normalized representation that is less sensitive to absolute magnitudes, making the model more robust and better able to capture underlying trends and patterns.
+Additionally, ratios can highlight relative changes and trends in the data, which may be more informative for predicting stock price movements.

 The dataset comprises 29,600 data points, with the initial 90% allocated for training and the remaining 10% reserved for validation.
 This partitioning yields a balanced training set consisting of 13,279 negative and 13,361 positive points.
 Given the equilibrium in class distribution, there is no necessity for weighted sampling techniques and was just standardized to have a mean of 0 and standard deviation of 1.

 ## Model and Training